By Eric Johnson

 “To fulfill the plan of God by bringing salvation through Christ to all people.”

 The church is missionary-minded and has a two-pronged mission statement:

 - “The Church of Jesus Christ will teach the Gospel to all nations baptizing them in the name of the Father, and of the Son, and of the Holy Ghost; teaching them to observe all things commanded by Jesus Christ.

 - “To draw Israel to Christ through an effort focused on the Native Americans of North and South America.”

 The name of the church

-Like The Church of Jesus Christ of Latter-day Saints, Church of Jesus Christ leaders use biblical verses such as Matthew 18:20 and Colossians 3:17 to say that “a church named after the man belongs to that man, but that a church named after Jesus belongs to Him, as long as it is founded on His precepts, and bears evidence of His gifts and love.”
+Like The Church of Jesus Christ of Latter-day Saints, leaders of the Church of Jesus Christ use biblical verses such as Matthew 18:20 and Colossians 3:17 to say that “a church named after the man belongs to that man, but that a church named after Jesus belongs to Him, as long as it is founded on His precepts, and bears evidence of His gifts and love.”
 The church owns a website domain that the leaders of the LDS Church must have really wanted when LDS Church President Russell M. Nelson prohibited the use of church nicknames in 2018, thereby eliminating “Mormon.org” and “lds.org.”
-Because “thechurchofjesuschrist.org” had already been taken by The Church of Jesus Christ, the LDS Church’s new official website is churchofjesuschirst.org (sans the “the”), even though “the” is in the LDS Church’s official title.
+Because “thechurchofjesuschrist.org” had already been taken by The Church of Jesus Christ, the LDS Church’s new official website is churchofjesuschrist.org (sans the “the”), even though “the” is in the LDS Church’s official title.